The following paragraphs explain how your personal data will be treated. This policy may be updated from time to time.

 What information will we collect

 - As the online counsellors on CPH Online Counselling are psychologists, we have the ethical duty to protect the safety and wellbeing of our clients.
-In order for us to meet your needs on our online counselling platform and to ensure your safety, we may have to collect personal identifiable information such as, but not limited to, your name, phone number, your email address, your address and log data (your computer Internet Protocol address “IP”) when we deem that your safety is at risk.
+In order for us to meet your needs on our online counselling platform and to ensure your safety, we may have to collect personal identifiable information such as, but not limited to, your name, phone number, your email address, your address, your next of kin contact number and log data (your computer Internet Protocol address “IP”) when we deem that your safety is at risk.

-- For the purpose of evaluating the effectiveness of our services, we will collect information on pages that you visit on our platform, duration that you spend talking to us on the platforms, the number of exchanges (“live chats or emails”) between you and your counsellor, and any information that you share with us over the platform.
+- For the purpose of evaluating the effectiveness of our services, we will collect some personal information about you such as your demographic details, your feedback about this service, information on pages that you visit on our platform, duration that you spend talking to us on the platform, the number of exchanges (“live chats or emails”) between you and your counsellor, and any information that you share with us over the platform.
 However, you will not be identifiable in any of our data reporting and evaluation process.

 How your information will be stored: